Leadership Partners Texas

 • Family and Community Engagement

-Retention Conditions (what makes teachers stay and remain professionally committed):
+What makes teachers stay and remain professionally committed:

 • Supportive, Human-Centered Leadership